 The American Welding Society has a list of preheat temperatures and other temperature charts for steel.
 However, not all steels are listed in the book, which you will have to buy (check the latest price on Amazon.com below).

 Slide Rule Preheat Calculators

-Another easy way to determine preheat temperatures is the slide rule preheat calculators, such as the one here.
+Another easy way to determine preheat temperatures is the slide rule preheat calculators.

 One problem is that you will need to know the chemical makeup of the metal that you are working on and that they are sometimes very specific to the kind of process you are using.
 For instance, the Lincoln Electric Welding Preheat Temperature Calculator only works with low hydrogen processes.